yuecen/elastic_funnel/README.md

 identity = sessionid
 ```

-#### Run for a Funnel
+### Run for a Funnel

 ```
 elastic_funnel --stages landingpage login searchpage --start 2016-03-25T00:00:00
 ```

-#### Funnel Visualization with ASCII Characters

-You could get a response looks like follows, the percentage means trend from one stage to the next one.
+You could get a visualization with ASCII characters looks like follows, the percentage means trend from one stage to the next one.

 ```
 Funnel: landingpage --> login --> searchpage